lennartkerkvliet/statutes/rules-of-procedure.md

 The returning officers shall announce the deadline for nominations for auditors.

 ## Elections {#ga-elections}
-For the Bureau elections those candidacies are valid that were received in writing by the IFLRY office four weeks before the start of the General Assembly.
+For the Bureau elections and appointments to the Advisory Council, those candidacies are valid that were received in writing by the IFLRY office four weeks before the start of the General Assembly.

 ### President, Secretary General and Treasurer elections {#ga-elections-g3}
 The President, the Secretary General and the Treasurer shall be elected by simple majority vote.
 In the event none of the candidates to each of these positions receives more than 50% of the votes, there will  be additional rounds of voting until the required majority is achieved.